Rizzuto crime family: Power vacuum after Vito's arrest

-On January 16, 2009, 37-year old Sam Fasulo was shot and killed, a convicted heroin and crack-cocaine dealer, who had close ties to Francesco Arcadi.
-In 2004, he was sentenced to 4 years in prison for his role in a drug trafficking ring that operated out of Italian cafés in St. Léonard and St. Michel.
+On January 16, 2009, 37-year old Sam Fasulo, a convicted heroin and crack-cocaine dealer who had close ties to Francesco Arcadi, was shot and killed.
+In 2004, he was sentenced to four years in prison for his role in a drug trafficking ring that operated out of Italian cafés in Saint-Leonard and Saint-Michel.
 Fasulo was shot several times while driving in North Montreal and died in hospital two days later from his wounds.

 On August 21, 2009, family associate, Federico del Peschio was killed behind La Cantina restaurant in Ahuntsic.
 On December 28, 2009, Nick Rizzuto Jr., son of Vito Rizzuto, was shot and killed near his car in Notre-Dame-de-Grâce, a borough in Montreal.
 The killing of Nick Jr. – the face of the organization on the street – illustrated the power vacuum within the upper ranks of Montreal organized crime.
 Since the slaying of Vito Rizzuto's son, the organization suffered other major setbacks.
 70-year old Paolo Renda, the consigliere of the Rizzuto crime family, disappeared on May 20, 2010.
 A month later 66-year old Agostino Cuntrera, the presumed acting boss who was believed to have taken control of the family, was killed together with his bodyguard 44-year old Liborio Sciascia on June 30, 2010.
 After three decades of relative stability, the face of the city's Mafia hierarchy was subject to a major management shuffle.
-36-year old Ennio Bruni, former Rizzuto family enforcer and bodyguard to Francesco Del Balso, was shot and killed around 3:15am outside of Café Bellerose in Vimont, Quebec, on September 29, 2010.
+36-year old Ennio Bruni, former Rizzuto family enforcer was shot and killed around 3:15am outside of Café Bellerose in Vimont, Quebec, on September 29, 2010.
 Bruni previously managed to escape an assassination attempt on his life on November 24, 2009, after he was shot three times in the shoulder and once in the back shortly after his departure from a restaurant in Laval.
 On November 10, 2010, Nicolo Rizzuto was killed at his residence in the Cartierville borough of Montreal when a single bullet from a sniper's rifle punched through double-paned glass of the rear patio doors of his mansion; he was 86.
 His death is believed to have been the final blow against the Rizzuto crime family.